jtkovacs/jtkovacs.github.io/refs/tocs/text-analytics_TOC.md

 - reveal the **structure** of the Web, for example identifying **authoritative pages** and **hubs** on the basis of hyperlinks
 - build a corpus of **content** for knowledge discovery through text mining.

-See [notes on search engines](https://jtkovacs.github.io/refs/search-engines.html) for a discussion of how web crawlers are used in that application.
+See [notes on search engines](https://jtkovacs.github.io/refs/search-engines.html) for a discussion of how web crawlers are used there.